-Dota 2’s ranked mode is only available to players who have played casual game modes for more than 100 hours.
-This is a necessary measure to make sure that new players have familiarized themselves with the game.
+Dota 2’s ranked mode is only available to players who have played casual game modes such as All Pick and Turbo for more than 100 hours.
+This is a necessary measure to make sure that new players have familiarized themselves with the fairly difficult mechanics of the game.

-After that, you’ll need to play ten calibration games that are determined solely by the outcome of the game.
-Individual performance, no matter how stellar, won’t make a difference during calibration.
+After that, you’ll need to play ten calibration games that are determined by a variety of factors.
+These factors can range from the outcome of these matches to the individual skills and knowledge you display during them.

 Dota 2 ranks have always been determined by a player’s MMR (matchmaking rating).
 The premise is simple: a player gains or loses 30 MMR for every solo win or loss and 20 MMR for every party win or loss.